 The criticisms which Yeshua` voices are not against Torah, but against the Oral Law (the “Traditions of the Elders”).
-The Oral Law contains commentary based upon commentary, rabbinical commandment layered upon rabbinical commandment, so much so that many rabbinical decisions are not actually based on Torah but on other rabbinical decisions.
-Even today, Orthodox rabbis know that the Oral law causes problems for people (e.g. widows, paternal Jews to name but two groups).
-However, they are not willing to lift the burden and return to Torah, because it means admitting the Oral law is unjust.
+The Oral Law contains commentary based upon commentary, rabbinical commandment layered upon rabbinical commandment – so much so, that many rabbinical decisions are not actually based on anything in Torah, but rather on other, previously given rabbinical decisions.
+Even today, Orthodox rabbis know that the Oral law causes problems for people (e.g. for widows and paternal Jews, to name but two groups).
+However, they are not willing to revisit rabbinic decisions in order to lift the burden, and so return to Torah, because it means admitting that the Oral law is unjust.
 Yeshua’ criticised their Pharisaic antecedents for the same inflexibility:

 “You tie up heavy loads, hard to carry, and lay them on people’s shoulders, but you’re not willing to lift a finger to help”.
 (Mt 23:4, Lk 11:46)

-Today, there are some ordinary Jews, especially on the fringes of the Orthodox community, who feel the laws of the Talmud are too intricate and cumbersome.
-They feel it keeps them at a distance from God, and these people end up lost to Christianity.
-Yeshua` also felt that, rather than bringing people to God, the Oral Law kept people away from the kingdom:
+Today, there are some ordinary Jews, especially on the fringes of the Orthodox Jewish community, who feel that the laws of the Talmud are too intricate and cumbersome.
+They feel it keeps them at a distance from God, and these people end up being lost to other religions.
+Yeshua` also felt that, rather than bringing people to God, the Oral Law kept people away from the Kingdom:

 “…you shut the door of God’s kingdom in people’s faces and throw away the key.
 And you neither enter yourselves, nor allow those who wish to enter to go in!”
 (Mt 23:13, Lk11:52).